matter-labs/zksync-web-era-docs/docs/dev/README.md

 - Permissionless smart contracts in Solidity / Zinc.
 - No registration is required to send or receive funds.
 - Payments to existing Ethereum addresses (including smart-contracts).
-- Fees conveniently payable in the token being transferred.
+- Fees are conveniently payable in the token being transferred.

 ## zkSync 2.0